kesquerra/kesquerra/README.md

 ## About Me:
  - Masters of Science in Computer Science at Portland State University
- - Bachelors of Science in Computer Science with an Option in CyberSecurity at Oregon State University
+ - Bachelors of Science in Computer Science at Oregon State University
  - Formerly a Geospatial Intelligence Analyst with the United States Marine Corps

 ## Qualifications:
- - C, C++, C#, Rust, Python, Go, Javascript Proficiency
+ - C, C++, Rust, Python Proficiency
  - ArcGIS, QGIS, Erdas Imagine Proficiency
  - GDB, SQL, Geospatial Analysis Proficiency